belalb100/Cloud_Computing_With_AWS/README.md

 6. Also AMI's save the business money as they are cheaper and more cost friendly to maintain than even stopped instances.

+## AWS S3 (Simple Storage Service):

+Amazon S3 (Simple Storage Service) is an object storage service provided by Amazon Web Services (AWS).
+It is a highly scalable, reliable, and cost-effective cloud storage service that allows users to store and retrieve any amount of data from anywhere in the world.

+- Benefits

+Some of the key benefits of using S3 are:

+Scalability: S3 can scale to handle large amounts of data, and can support a virtually unlimited number of objects.

+Durability: S3 is designed to provide 99.999999999% (11 nines) durability for objects stored in it.

+Accessibility: S3 can be accessed from anywhere in the world through a variety of APIs, making it an ideal choice for global applications.

+Security: S3 provides a range of security features, including access control, encryption, and secure transfer protocols.

+- Disaster Recover (DR)

+S3 can be used in disaster recovery (DR) scenarios to provide backup and recovery of critical data.
+S3 can be used to store backups of data, applications, and systems, which can be easily restored in the event of a disaster.
+S3 can also be used to store data that is required for compliance or archival purposes.

+- Use cases

+Some of the best use cases for S3 include:

+Storing and serving static assets for web and mobile applications.

+Storing backups of critical data and systems.

+Storing and serving large media files, such as images and videos.

+Data archiving and compliance storage.

+- Highly available

+S3 is designed to be highly available by distributing data across multiple devices and facilities.
+When data is uploaded to S3, it is automatically replicated to multiple storage devices in different availability zones within a region.

+S3 uses an object-based storage model, where data is stored in the form of objects, and each object is identified by a unique key.
+When a request is made to retrieve an object, S3 automatically retrieves the object from multiple storage devices and serves it to the requester.
+This ensures that even if one storage device or availability zone goes down, the data is still available from another device or zone.

+In addition, S3 provides several other features that enhance its availability and durability, including:

+Versioning: S3 allows you to enable versioning for your objects, which means that each version of an object is stored separately, allowing you to recover previous versions if needed.

+Lifecycle policies: S3 allows you to define rules that automatically transition objects to different storage classes or delete them when they are no longer needed.

+Cross-region replication: S3 allows you to replicate data across different regions, providing additional protection against regional outages or disasters.

+Monitoring and alerting: S3 provides a range of monitoring and alerting tools that can be used to track the health and availability of your data.

+- Social Media

+Many social media companies use S3 for storing and serving media files, such as images and videos.
+For example, Netflix uses S3 to store and serve their streaming video content, and Airbnb uses S3 to store and serve their property images.
+Other popular social media companies, such as Pinterest and Vimeo, also use S3 for storing and serving media files.